 We enter into long-term commitments with third parties in the ordinary course of our business, including commitments to acquire film and television programming, obligations under various creative talent agreements, and various other television-related commitments.
-Many of our employees, including writers, directors, actors, technical and production personnel, and others, as well as some of our on-air and creative talent, are covered by collective bargaining agreements or works councils.
-As of December 31, 2016, the total number of full-time, part-time and hourly employees on our payroll covered by collective bargaining agreements was 8,500 full-time equivalent employees.
-Approximately 15% of these full-time equivalent employees were covered by collective bargaining agreements that have expired or are scheduled to expire during 2017.
+Some of our employees, including writers, directors, actors, technical and production personnel, and others, as well as some of our on-air and creative talent, are covered by collective bargaining agreements or works councils.
+As of December 31, 2017, the total number of employees covered by collective bargaining agreements was 9,500 full-time equivalent employees.

+Approximately 63% of these full-time equivalent employees were covered by collective bargaining agreements that have expired or are scheduled to expire during 2018.

-The table below summarizes our minimum annual programming and talent commitments and our minimum annual rental commitments for office space and equipment under operating leases.
-Programming and talent commitments include acquired film and television programming, including U.S. broadcast rights to the Olympic Games through 2032, Sunday Night Football through the 2022-23 season, Thursday Night Football through the 2017-18 season, certain NASCAR events through 2024 and other programming commitments, as well as various contracts with creative talent.
+The table below summarizes our minimum annual programming and talent commitments and our minimum annual rental commitments under operating leases for office space and equipment.
+Programming and talent commitments include acquired film and television programming, including U.S. broadcast rights to the Olympic Games through 2032, Sunday Night Football through the 2022-23 season, certain NASCAR events through 2024 and other programming commitments, as well as various contracts with creative talent.

-As of December 31, 2016 (in millions) Programming and Talent Commitments
+As of December 31, 2017 (in millions) Programming and Talent Commitments Operating Leases

-2017 \$ 5,213 \$ 198

-2018 \$ 4,876 \$ 182
+2018 \$ 6,343 \$ 209

-2019 \$ 3,503 \$ 173
+2019 \$ 3,893 \$ 195

-2020 \$ 4,587 \$ 163
+2020 \$ 4,812 \$ 182

-2021 \$ 3,177 \$ 147
+2021 \$ 3,301 \$ 163

+2022 \$ 3,732 \$ 139

-Thereafter \$ 20.847 \$ 1.238
+Thereafter \$ 17,416 \$ 1,223

 The table below presents our rental expense charged to operations.